highcharts/connectors-morningstar/docs/connectors/creating-your-first-chart.md

 ### Step 1: Load Highcharts and the DWS connectors

 Create an `index.html` file.
-Asset allocation is a snapshot rather than a time series, so plain Highcharts is all we need here:
+Asset allocation is a snapshot rather than a time series, so Highcharts Core is all we need here:

 ```html
 <!DOCTYPE html>